 In addition to the USCIS eligibility requirements for prospective adoptive parent(s), the Philippines has the following adoption eligibility requirements.
 If you feel you are not eligible to adopt from the Philippines, or you are unsure please contact us for a free case-by-case consultation regarding your concerns.

 Adoption eligibility requirements for the Philippines are subject to change per the Philippines’ adoption laws.
 CAN updates these guidelines as necessary.

 1. Application and Approval

 To access our list of children available for adoption through the Special Home Finding Program, register with our agency for FREE.
-To adopt a child, please complete our agency application.
-For your convenience, you may access the application online.
+To adopt a child, please complete our online agency application.
 If you have any concerns about eligibility requirements, please contact us before filling out this application.
 We will promptly review your eligibility to adopt from the Philippines once we receive your application.
 If approved, we will provide you with our agency contract that outlines our fees, services and important information regarding the Philippines adoption process.
 Upon receipt of your signed contract, CAN will start to provide you placement services for children from the Philippines.

 2. Identifying a Child- Special Home Finding

 For the Special Home Findings program once you have completed your registration, you will be given access to the list of older children and children with special needs that are available for adoption through the Philippines Waiting Child Program.
 ICAB plays a strong role in all matching of Special Home Finding children, a family will apply for a child by submitting a parent profile then the board will select the family that they deem to be the best fit.
 From the time you make a selection, you will have four months to submit your dossier to the Philippines’ Inter-country Adoption Board (ICAB).
 Please keep in mind that you must have selected a child to adopt before sending your dossier to the Philippines.

 3. The Paper Chase